 From priority check-in and boarding and complimentary food and drink, Premium Economy offers you much more comfort and a stress-free flight.
 In-flight entertainment is delivered straight to your laptop, tablet or other devices when travelling on our brand new 737-800s.

 You can upgrade to Business Class and get complimentary Mingalabar Service to enjoy a great experience at Yangon as well as onboard.

 Premium Economy offers passengers 4 inches more for the seat pitch, with seats that have a greater recline.
 Each seat has 36 inches of legroom on board.

 Passengers can enjoy business class on the Boeing 737-800 planes.
 Premium meals will be served in this class, alongside premium beverages.

 International Business Class, on our brand new 737-800 aircraft, offers you an 'Executive Jet' experience at business class fares. you will be offered a scrumptious meal with your choice of Myanmar or Asian dishes complemented by well-selected wines, beers and soft drinks.
 You get your own in-seat entertainment system so you can choose from a selection of films, TV and music all at the touch of the screen.

 Business Class seats

-Seats are 21 inches wide, with a recline of 42 inches.
+The seats are 21 inches wide, with a recline of 42 inches.
 Stretch out with 43 inches of legroom in your own separate cabin with aisle and window seats available and no middle seat.

 In-Flight Entertainment (IFE) is available via personal devices or seat monitors.
 Passengers will need to download the airstream UB app before accessing the IFE system.
-Business-class passengers will have the in-arm monitor fitted in their seat.
+Business-class passengers will have the in-arm monitor fitted in their seats.

 For flights departing Yangon International Airport (RGN), Singapore Changi Airport (SIN) and Suvarnabhumi Airport (BKK), passengers can check-in from 3 hours before, up to 45 minutes before their flight is due to depart.